 Dams and Hydroelectric Power

-Some dams are built specifically to produce hydroelectric power, which is electricity generated from water.
-This sort of power is very efficient and pollutant-free.
-Water is carried by huge pipes to a powerhouse which is usually located by the dam.
-At the powerhouse, the power of the water pushes turbines around and around, and this continual motion creates a force that produces electrical energy.
+Some dams are built specifically to produce hydroelectric power, which is electricity generated from the movement of water.
+This sort of power is efficient, renewable and non-polluting.
+Dammed water from the reservoir is carried by a huge pipe, called the penstock, to a powerhouse which is usually located by the dam.
+At the powerhouse, the power of the water turns the blades of a turbine around and around, which spins a generator that makes electricity.

 The electrical energy that is generated at the power plant is a result of converting the potential energy of the water behind the dam into electrical energy.
-This hydroelectric power is then collected and distributed to homes where it is used to watch TV, play on the computer, cook food, etc. An example of a dam that produces hydroelectric power is the Bonneville Dam on the Columbia River.
+This hydroelectric power is then carried by power lines to homes where you may use it to watch TV, cook food, or work on the computer.
+Dams supply about one-sixth of the world's electricity.
+Some countries, such as Norway, Brazil and Canada, get the majority of their electricity from hydropower.
+The world's largest hydroelectric dam in terms of power output is Three Gorges Dam in China.

 In Idaho, dams that are 10 feet or higher or store more than 50 acre feet of water are regulated by the Idaho Department of Water Resources.
 Idaho has nearly 600 water storage dams that are regulated by this state agency.
 Learn about some of the bigger ones around the state.